GPT may refer to any of the following:

-If you're using a version of Windows that supports GPT while setting up a drive in Disk Management you will receive a prompt similar to the below example.
-Selecting GPT and clicking Ok will initialize the disk as a GPT partition style.
+If you're using a version of Windows that supports GPT, while setting up a drive in Disk Management, you will receive a prompt similar to the example below.
+Selecting GPT and clicking OK will initialize the disk as a GPT partition style.

-How do I know if my hard drive is using GPT or MBR?
+How do I know if my hard drive uses GPT or MBR?

-Use the diskpart command to determine if your drive is using a GPT or MBR.
+Use the diskpart command to determine if your drive uses a GPT or MBR.

-- Type diskpart and press enter.
-If prompted for a UAC prompt click ok.
+- Type diskpart and press Enter.
+If a UAC prompt is displayed, click OK.

-- At the DISKPART> prompt type list disk and press enter.
-This should give you an output similar to the below example.
-If GPT is enabled you will have a mark under the GPT column for each drive with GPT enabled.
+- At the DISKPART> prompt, type list disk and press Enter.
+You will see a listing of disk partitions, similar to the following example.
+If GPT is enabled, you have a mark under the GPT column for each drive with GPT enabled.

 Disk ### Status Size Free Dyn Gpt -------- ------------- ------- ------- --- --- Disk 0 Online 953 GB 0 B * Disk 1 Online 7452 GB 0 B * Disk 2 Online 16 TB 0 B *